A Quick Guide To Divorce

 - Mental Instability/Mental Confinement

-During the divorce, one of the things that worries most people is the division of assets and property.
+During the divorce, one of the things that worries most people is the division of assets and property, but do not worry, if you get in touch with a reliable attorney this part of the process should be pretty simple and stress-free.
 In the state of Texas judges are required to separate the property and assets of a divorcing couple equally.
 This means that Texas is a community property state.
 Any gifts or inheritance will remain the property of the partner that received it, as will any assets or property that was obtained by the partner prior to the marriage.

 If a spouse can prove that certain conditions have been met they are eligible for alimony in the state of Texas.
 This is money that is meant to help support a divorced party that cannot support themselves.
 In Texas, one of the following conditions must be shown for alimony to be granted.